Aut-Labs/contracts/README.md

     yarn deploy-local
 )
 ```
+Here's a simple description of each contract and its function in our contracts suite.

 # Contracts
 ## `AutID.sol`
 The core contract of the protocol.
 All participants are required to go through the `AutID` contract to create an account and join hubs.